Unact/sqlanywhere2/README.md

 __Warning__ libdbcapi does not support execution of queries with procedures which contain INOUT parameters.
 If such procedure is used it seldom leads to a ruby VM crash.
 More info on this below.

+__Warning__ libdbcapi does not support preparing statements with more than 32767 params(16-bit integer limit).
+If an SQL with this many parameters is prepared, it will lead to a ruby VM crash.

 It requires specifing connection encoding for correct translation from returned sql data to ruby.

 The API consists of three classes: